SiddhardhNerusu/market-radar/README.md

 Python 3.11 · SQLite (WAL) · scikit-learn · LightGBM · APScheduler · Flask · Anthropic SDK · Alpaca REST · yfinance · feedparser · pytest · GitHub Actions

-## Disclaimer

-Research and engineering project.
-Paper trading only.
-No part of this is financial advice, and the author's conclusion from the data is that the strategies in this repository should not be traded with real money.